Other Articles On Visitor Traffic and Reducing & Analytic Rules:

 - Enter a Rule Name.
 This can be any name of your choice and mark as 'Active'

-- Select Condition Type as User Agent and the Condition as the name of the spider; Click the '+' button to add the condition
+- Select Condition Type as User Agent and the Condition as a unique portion of the user agent area of the visitor session of the spider; Click the '+' button to add the condition

 - Select the Action as 'BlockUserRequest'; Click the '+' button to add the Action